RAMP-project/RAMP/docs/source/examples/using_excel/using_excel.rst

-Using excel to build a model
+Using tabular inputs to build a model
 ============================

-In some cases in which the number of users or appliances are high, it can be difficult to create a model using python scripts.
-In RAMP, there is the possibility to create inputs using excel.
+When the number of users or appliances is high, it can be difficult to create a model using python scripts.
+Therefore, RAMP allows you to create inputs in tabular format (.xlsx).
 In this example we show a use case of this functionality.

 .. code:: ipython3